 A survey of the experimental analysis of how the mind works, including the topics of perception, attention, human memory, language, imagery, problem solving and decision making.
+Prerequisite: PSY 230 with a minimum grade of D.

 PSY 315.
 Sensation & Perception (with lab).
 4 Hours.